DAX Measure for Counting Students in a Many-to-Many Relationship

 Variation 3.
 You are modeling data with a many-to-many relationship between 'Student' and 'Class' tables.
 Which THREE configurations can handle this scenario?

-Why A: Options A, B, and C are correct.
-Option A uses a bridge table which is the standard approach.
-Option B uses a calculated column concatenation for limited scenarios.
-Option C uses CROSSFILTER to enable many-to-many filtering.
-Option D is wrong because removing duplicates loses information.
-Option E is wrong because changing to one-to-many incorrectly assumes uniqueness.
+Why A: Options A, C, and E are correct.
+Option A uses CROSSFILTER to enable many-to-many filtering.
+Option C creates a bridge table with StudentID and ClassID, which is the standard approach.
+Option E uses a calculated column to concatenate Class names in the Student table, useful for limited scenarios.
+Option B is wrong because removing duplicates loses information.
+Option D is wrong because changing to one-to-many incorrectly assumes uniqueness.

 This PL-300 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the PL-300 exam.